-Tata Power Solar continues to enthrall communities with extensive expertise in projects that are remote and terrains that pose profound challenges.
+Tata Power Solar continues to enthrall communities with extensive expertise in microgrids projects in India that are remote and terrains that pose profound challenges.
 Sundarbans is yet another success story of seamless planning and smart execution by Tata Power Solar with strict adherence to agreed budgets and allotted timeline.

 Travelling from Howrah for 81 kms taking a 90 minutes ferry ride from Patharpratima, is what takes one to the beautiful village of Indrapur, in Sundarbans which leaves you spellbound.
 A very agile and densely packed village that does most of its business to and from the ferry dock, they manage to go about their day-to-day activities in very limited sunlight with almost next to none grid connected homes.

 Tata Power Solar successfully custom designed, engineered and installed a 110 kW solar plant that was commissioned in March 2011.
 The grid matches the average sunlight that the village gets 1 bright day followed by 1 cloudy day.
 Tata Power Solar has skillfully designed a solar powered grid that is simple, easy to use & maintain and manages to do all this at a very low cost of implementation.
 For a community that is remote and removed from civilization, Tata Power Solar has successfully provided Indrapur an economically viable and sustainable source of energy.